 Climbing Huayna Picchu

 For those travelers who are looking for some added adventure when visiting Machu Picchu, there is an option to climb Huayna Picchu, which is the peak you can see behind the ruins in all of the famous pictures of Machu Picchu (like the one below).
 Also referred to as Wayna Picchu, the climb of Huayna Picchu is not for the faint of heart.
 It takes only about 45-60 minutes to reach the summit, but parts of the trail are almost straight up.
 It gets so steep at points that you are climbing the steps more like a ladder than you are regular steps.
 If you are interested in climbing Huayna Picchu, I would make sure you reserve your spot well ahead of time.
 Only 200 people are allowed to climb to the top during the morning and the afternoon sessions, so the number of spots available are really limited.

 Machu Picchu Photography Advice

 Machu Picchu is such an incredibly beautiful and moving place that you are guaranteed to want to take plenty of photographs when you visit.
 While beautiful, it can also be a challenging place to photograph.
 Between navigating the rules of the site to finding the best locations to snap your shots, there is a lot to consider.
-For some tips and tricks on how to get the best photographs during your visit to Machu Picchu, I would suggest using my Machu Picchu Photography Guide, which I have linked to below.
+For some tips and tricks on how to get the best photographs during your visit to Machu Picchu, I would suggest using my Machu Picchu Photography Guide, which I have linked to in my Machu Picchu visitor guide below.